 Value-Added Services

-Once your spreadsheet is set up, use it to compare costs side by side for each provider.
+Once your numbers are in, you can see the total estimated cost for each fulfillment center side by side.
 Pay close attention to any significant differences in fees, especially for services that are crucial to your business.

 Hidden Costs to Watch Out For